Search Knowledge Base by Keyword

 Before making any changes to your server database and system, be sure that you have to take a backup before doing any update and your backups are working fine.
 Make certain that you have selected the right backup and right location.

 Keep your disk storage clean and don’t use your server system as an archival system.
 Delete old emails, logs and s/w versions that are not in use.
 A smaller data footprint means faster recovery.
 Keep an eye on your disk usages if your partition reaches 100 percent, you server may stop working and database tables and data may be corrupt and lost.

 3. Monitor RAID Alarms.

 Monitor your RAID status; all servers should use RAID.
 A single disk failure can cause a complete system failure.

 4. Update Your OS.

 Always update your system if you are using Linux because such OS release frequently update and staying on top of these updates can be difficult.
 To overcome this problem, you can use automated patch management tools and have monitoring in place to alert when a system is out of date.
-If you are updating your server manually (or not at all), you may miss important security updates.
-If you cannot automate your updates, then create a schedule to update your system.
+Keep in mind that if you are updating your server manually (or not at all), you may miss important security updates.
+When you cannot automate your updates, then create a schedule to update your system.
 This will prevent your system from hacks.